-Construction employment in January remained below pre-pandemic levels in all but eight states, according to an by the Associated General Contractors (AGC) of America of government employment data released on March 15, while more firms have reduced headcount than have added to it in the past year, the association’s recent survey shows.
-Association officials said the jobs figures and results underscore the need for federal measures to stem future sector job losses.
+Construction employment in January remained below pre-pandemic levels in all but eight states, according to an analysis by the Associated General Contractors (AGC) of America of government employment data released on March 15, while more firms have reduced headcount than have added to it in the past year, the association’s recent survey shows.
+Association officials said the jobs figures and survey results underscore the need for federal measures to stem future sector job losses.

 Florida ranked near the middle, 23st in the nation, with an 11-month job loss between February 2020 and January 2021 of 11,800 workers, or 2.0 per cent.
 Employment rebounded between December 2020 and January 2021, with a gain of 3,500 jobs in the month, or 0.6%.
 The overall labour force state-wide was 577,200 in February 2020 and 565,400 in January 2021.